Bristol Medical School: Rankings and reputation

 Bristol Medical School consistently ranks amongst the top medical programmes in the country.
-Its graduates are well prepared for further training, with Bristol Medical School graduates some of the highest performing in postgraduate specialty exams.
+Its graduates are well prepared for further training, with Bristol Medical School graduates some of the highest performing in postgraduate speciality exams.

 Course structure

 Bristol Medical School follows a case-based learning (CBL) integrated curriculum with early clinical exposure.
 From Year 1, students are placed in primary and secondary care settings across the region, establishing a strong clinical foundation.
 Year 2 introduces disease processes and differential diagnoses, maintaining a focus on patient-centred care through clinical placements.
 In Year 3, students join Bristol's Clinical Academies- various healthcare settings across the South West- where they gain hands-on experience meeting patients and observing NHS treatment pathways.
 This clinical academy structure is built on in year 4, as students learn to care for patients across the whole range of life stages in a variety of settings.
 Year 5 allows for students to choose an elective, with the option to study abroad.
 This year also involves intense preparation for foundation year training, with a strong emphasis on team work and decision making.

 Bristol medical students also have the option to intercalate between years 3 and 4, extending their degree by a year.
 There are a wide variety of degrees to choose, with the option to intercalate externally if wanted.

 The university works with a large number of health care providers across the region, with the Bristol Royal Infirmary serving as the major teaching hospital.
 Southmead Hospital, Royal United Hospital, Bristol Royal Hospital for Children, Yeovil Hospital and Weston General Hospital are just some of the other hospitals that facilitate clinical teaching for the medical school.